 Practice breathing exercises and pranayama to increase your body’s ability to handle stress.

-Fasting has tremendous positive effect on lowering high Insulin levels and hence improving Insulin Resistance.
+Fasting has tremendous positive effect on lowering high Insulin levels.
+Hence, it is highly effective to reverse Insulin Resistance.

 Several studies indicate that regulated fasting improves insulin sensitivity as well as aids in sustained weight loss.